mattmalcher/lift.tracker/README.md

 # How do I add data?
 Fill out the form at: https://forms.gle/895QEMSCkqaR9vrr7

-This should update within a day or two.
+This should update within 3 hours (current action schedule)

 # How does this work?